google/xsecurelock/README.md

 # License

-The code is released unser the Apache 2.0 license.
+The code is released under the Apache 2.0 license.
 See the LICENSE file for more details.

 This project is not an official Google project.
 It is not supported by Google